isehgu/tcp-server/README.md

 ## Synopsis

-A simple tcp server that accepts tcp connection
+A simple, multi-client capable, tcp server that accepts tcp connections and broadcast inputs from clients.

 ## Installation